Senior Hamas leader said his group signed a pledge to back Palestinian bid to join International Criminal Court.

 The Israeli delegation was called home without signing.
 The exasperated Egyptian mediators got another 24 hour extension of the ceasefire.
 It was to expire at midnight on Tuesday, but everybody on both sides expected it to be extended again and again.
 And then it happened.

 At about 16.00 hours, three rockets were fired at Beersheba and fell into open spaces.
 No warning sirens.
 Curiously enough, Hamas denied having launched them, and no other Palestinian organization took responsibility.
 This was strange.
-After every previous launching from Gaza, some Palestinian organization has always proudly claimed credit
+After every previous launching from Gaza, some Palestinian organization has always proudly claimed credit.

 As usual, Israeli airplanes promptly started to retaliate and bombed buildings in the Gaza Strip.
 As usual, rockets rained down on Israel.
 (I heard the interceptions in Tel Aviv).